jed-harwood/SGM/TARGAR/README.md

 # TARGAR

-This folder contains modular simulation scripts for the TAR-GAR experiments.
-The scripts mirror the user-facing structure of `GAR-Paper-Analyses`: a main simulation driver at the top level and reusable helper functions in an auxiliary script folder.
+This folder contains the TAR-GAR simulation scripts and the temperature application.
+The simulation scripts mirror the user-facing structure of `GAR`: a main simulation driver at the top level and reusable helper functions in an auxiliary script folder.
+The temperature application is organized separately under `temp-application` with a user-facing runner and shared backend code for TAR-GAR, G-VAR, and graphicalVAR analyses.

 ## Contents